Latest posts by Dennis Restauro (see all)

-Comcast has caught on to the fact that people want to watch content when and where they want.
+Comcast has caught on to the fact that people want to watch TV shows when and where they want.
 To do this, they only need an internet connection.
 To that end, Comcast is offering affordable home internet-only plans to potential customers all over the country.

 Comcast has branded it’s high-speed internet offerings as Xfinity high-speed internet.
 The plans vary from state to state.
-However, to get a sense of the speeds they offered I looked around to various states.
-I’ve seen deals from 25 Mbps for $24.99 to 200 Mbps for $59.99.
+However, to get a sense of the speeds offered, I looked around to various states.
+I’ve seen deals from 25 Mbps for $29.99 to 200 Mbps for $59.99.
 In some areas, you can even get a great deal on gigabit internet.
 You can see what’s available in your area using this offer page.

 Comcast Xfinity Internet Deals